 We have never declared or paid any cash dividends on our common stock, and we do not currently intend to pay any cash dividends on our common stock in the foreseeable future.
 We currently intend to retain any future earnings for use in the operation and expansion of our business, and we do not plan to declare or pay cash dividends in the foreseeable future.
 Any further determination to pay dividends on our capital stock will be at the discretion of our board of directors, subject to applicable laws, and will depend on our financial condition, results of operations, capital requirements, general business conditions, and other factors that our board of directors considers relevant.
-In addition, our ability to pay dividends is currently restricted by the terms of our Midcap Trust Term Loan.
+In addition, our ability to pay dividends is currently restricted by the terms of our Term Loan with Midcap Financial Trust.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Midcap Financial Trust Loan" for more information.